SDWebImage/SDWebImageSwiftUI/README.md

 Note: `AnimatedImage` supports both image url or image data for animated image format.
 Which use the SDWebImage's [Animated ImageView](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage#animated-image-50) for internal implementation.
 Pay attention that since this base on UIKit/AppKit representable, some advanced SwiftUI layout and animation system may not work as expected.
 You may need UIKit/AppKit and Core Animation to modify the native view.

 Note: `AnimatedImage` some methods like `.transition`, `.indicator` and `.aspectRatio` have the same naming as `SwiftUI.View` protocol methods.
 But the args receive the different type.
 This is because `AnimatedImage` supports to be used with UIKit/AppKit component and animation.
 If you find ambiguity, use full type declaration instead of the dot expression syntax.

+Note: some of methods on `AnimatedImage` will return `some View`, a new Modified Content.
+You'll lose the type related modifier method.
+For this case, you can either reorder the method call, or use Native View in `.onViewUpdate` for rescue.

 ```swift
 var body: some View {